rzadevv/Palintrace/README.md

 - the `orphaned_provenance` checker;
 - the exact-duplicate `redundancy_bloat` checker;
 - the explicit-supersession `stale_active` checker;
+- the policy-directed exact-replica `privacy_scope_violation` checker;
 - `memlint dump`, `memlint mutate`, and `memlint audit`.

 Not implemented yet:

-- the other five defect checkers and semantic duplicate detection;
+- the other four defect checkers and semantic duplicate detection;
 - HaluMem, LongMemEval, or LoCoMo evaluation;
 - LLM, NLI, retrieval, embedding generation, automatic repair, or benchmark scoring.